sider/roslyn-analyzers-runner/README.md

 # Code analyzer for .NET Core

-`dotnet_codeanalyzer` is a command-line tool that wraps the `.NET Compiler Platform` in order to analyze C# files independently and write the results to a JSON file which makes it easy to be reused by another tools.
+`dotnet_codeanalyzer` is a command-line tool that wraps the `.NET Compiler Platform (Roslyn)` in order to analyze C# files independently and write the results to a JSON file which makes it easy to be reused by another tools.

 ## How to use